mrolli/macos-deplaybook/full-mac-setup.md

 - (optionally) signing into my iCloud account
 - (optionally) setting up stuff like TouchID

+**CAVE:** For setting a lot of stuff using `default write`, the terminal apps used need full-disk-access!

 Once on the desktop of my freshly installed Mac is ready:

 - Clone this very repo and run the `bootstrap` command.
 This will install Command Line Tools and Ansible